unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

 I have also implemented the 0x436 & 0x439 filtering, but it does not seem to be invoked in my car.

+Power consumption is not great, around 50ma running and 20ma in sleep/stop mode.
+The CAN drivers on these boards (TJA1050) do not have a low power standby mode.
+Unlike the original Chinese CAN module which uses a TJA1042.

 **Future Work:**